richardtallent/vite-plugin-singlefile/README.md

 ### useRecommendedBuildConfig

 Defaults to `true`.
-This plugin will automatically adjust your vite configuration to allow assets to be combined int a single file.
+This plugin will automatically adjust your vite configuration to allow assets to be combined into a single file.
 To disable this:

 ```ts
 viteSingleFile({ useRecommendedBuildConfig: false })